stalj/prg-basics/03-ControlStructures/ControlStructures.md

         print()
     ```

-1. Write a program that displays the first twenty words of the Fibonacci sequence.
+1. Write a program that prints the first twenty words of the Fibonacci sequence.
 The sequence is defined as follows: the first term is equal to 0, the second is equal to 1, each subsequent term is the sum of the previous two.
 Sample result:

     <https://en.wikipedia.org/wiki/Fibonacci_number>